valillon/FaceMorph/README.md

 Although *Dlib* is quite robust in most cases, it has its own limitations for detecting facial landmarks.
 In case that the nose and eyes are not enough visible, face detection may fail.
-It also will fail on detecting non-real faces for instance cartoons, even if they have eyes, nose or mouth.
+It also will fail on detecting non-real faces for instance cartoons, even if they have eyes, nose and mouth.

 ---
 	Rafael Redondo, Dec 2018.